Bodmin Community Hospital, Boundary Road, Bodmin PL31 2QT

 If your relative or friend has permitted unescorted leave, it may be possible for them to be collected from the ward outside visiting times between 9am and 7pm.

 We are unable to allow children under 18 onto the ward.
 If you would like to bring a child with you to visit a patient, we have a family visiting room which you can use.
 Please ask a member of staff for more information

 It is free to park at the hospital.
-The Link car park offers easy access to the ward and includes disabled parking spaces.
+The link car park offers easy access to the ward and includes disabled parking spaces.

-Please telephone your friend or relative between 9am and 9pm on 01208 73056.
+Please call your friend or relative between 9am and 9pm on 01208 73056.

 We are always striving for excellence and acknowledge that we need to continually learn and improve.
 As a service, we will be disappointed if a patient does not feel they have been offered high quality care and we will want to rectify this for the individual and future service receivers.
 We therefore welcome comments, compliments and complaints.

 If you are unhappy about your care or the care of a relative, you should initially try to speak to a member of staff who is with you at the time or a member of the care team.
 They may be able to resolve your concerns straight away.

 If you have recently been a patient on Fletcher Ward, we would like to know what your thought about your stay in hospital.
 Our short survey is aimed at patients on the ward and should be answered by them.
 If you are helping someone to give their feedback, please ensure the answers reflect the patient’s point of view.

-In line with the National guidance, from the 1st September 2018, all tobacco products will be locked away on admission to the ward and returned on discharge or when you go on a period of overnight leave.
+In line with the national guidance, all tobacco products will be locked away on admission to the ward and returned on discharge or when you go on a period of overnight leave.

-If you are an in-patient and prefer to use an e-cigarette, we will support you to do so - they can be used in outside areas only.
+If you are an in-patient and prefer to use an e-cigarette, we will support you to do so.
+E-cigarettes can only be used in outside areas.
 The Trust cannot supply e-cigarettes.
 Therefore, patients wishing to use them will need to purchase them themselves.